Shaman-py/web-course/README.md

-I'm Shaymanov Magomed, this is my first project.
+I'm Magomed Shaymanov, this is my first project.

 # Magomed Shaymanov